Fourier interpolation on the real line: Open questions and concluding remarks

 for some weakly holomorphic modular form $g$ (in the odd case, $f$ is multiplied by $x$).
-To get an alternative expression for $f$ we can shift the contour of integration to the rectangle passing through $-1$, $-1+iT$, $1+iT$, and $1$.
+To get an alternative expression for $f$ we can shift the contour of integration to the rectangular line passing through $-1$, $-1+iT$, $1+iT$, and $1$.
 A simple computation then shows that

 If we take $T$ to infinity, then we see that for all $x^2$ greater than the order of the pole of~$g$ at~$i\infty$ we have